Zak Kirkup: Politics

 After Liza Harvey's resignation four months out from the 2021 Western Australian state election, Kirkup said he would run to be leader.
 While Kalgoorlie Liberal MLA Kyran O'Donnell publicly opposed Kirkup's tilt, citing his narrow margin in his seat of Dawesville, Kirkup said that he was "up for the fight" in the upcoming election and he stated that all Liberal policies would be under review in the lead-up to the election.
 At the resulting leadership election, Kirkup was elected leader of the Liberal Party unopposed.

 Premier Mark McGowan criticised Kirkup and the Liberal Party of WA, stating that they remained a "big risk to the state", and that the constant leadership changes meant the party was "blowing itself up and becoming a train wreck".
 McGowan also took aim at Kirkup's perceived lack of experience, stating the Liberals were "inexperienced, risky and divided...
 We are three months from a state election and they don't have any policies.
 They have had four years to get policies ready and they don't have any."

-On 25 February 2021, 16 days prior to the 2021 Western Australian state election, Kirkup admitted he did not expect the Liberal Party to win the election.
-At the time, polls suggested that Labor could pick up a 12.5 percent swing, which would have cut the Liberals down to as few as two seats.
-Kirkup said that his main priority was ensuring the Liberals would be able to form a credible opposition, arguing that a Liberal party room reduced to the single digits would be in no position to stop Labor if it went "too far".
+On 25 February 2021, 16 days prior to the 2021 Western Australian state election, Kirkup admitted he did not expect to win the election, and that all indications were that Labor would win another term.
+At the time, a Newspoll suggested that Labor could pick up a 12.5 percent swing.
+A swing that large would have potentially seen the Liberals lose all but two of their seats.
+Kirkup admitted the possibility that he would lose his own seat.
+However, he said that his main priority was ensuring the Liberals held enough seats to form a credible shadow cabinet, arguing that a Liberal party room reduced to the single digits would be in no position to stop Labor "when they go too far".
 The move for a leader of a major political party to concede an election before it occurred was unprecedented in Australian politics.

-At the election, amid a massive Labor wave that swept through Western Australia, Kirkup was heavily defeated by Labor challenger Lisa Munday, suffering a swing of over 14 percent.
+At the election, amid a massive Labor wave that swept through Western Australia, the Liberals were reduced to only two seats.
+Kirkup was heavily defeated in his own seat by Labor challenger Lisa Munday, suffering a swing of over 14 percent.
+He was the first major-party leader in WA to be rolled in his own seat in 88 years.
+The last time this happened was in 1933, when Premier Sir James Mitchell was rolled by future premier Albert Hawke.